michal-siedlecki/tempapp/README.md

 ### To do list:

-- connect databese to save profiles
+- connect database to save profiles
 - some UI fixes